 Our counselors share a sense of joy in the camping experience... from participation to leadership.
 We understand the importance of choosing most carefully the people who will help provide a child the experience of a lifetime.

 Many of our counselors are “home-grown” and understand the Rocky River philosophy and way of life from personal experience.

-Campers between the ages of 13 and 16 are encouraged to participate in our special leadership program.
+Rising 9th - 12th graders can participate in our special leadership program.
 Participation in this program, from Trainee to Staff-in-Training (SIT) to Junior Counselor (JC), teaches valuable leadership skills that they will use for the rest of their lives.